realA10001986/Time-Circuits-Display/README.md

 >Important: The TCD control board delivers and drives the i2c bus on 5V.
 Most sensors/GPS receivers operate on 3.3V.
 Therefore, you cannot connect the chips directly to the TCD control board without a level-shifter.
 This goes for the power supply as well as the i2c bus signals (SDA, SCL).
 I only use readily available sensor breakout boards that include level-shifters.

+#### Multiple i2c devices

+If going by the book, multiple i2c devices should be daisy chained; however, I had sensors, speedo and GPS receivers run in parallel without issues for months.

+Note that you can only use one per device type (temperature/humidity sensor, light sensor, GPS receiver, Speedo display) at a time.
+As regards rotary encoders, one for speed and one for volume can be connected.

 #### i2c addresses

+i2c devices have "addresses".
 Most sensors either only support one i2c address, or are recognized by the firmware (only) by their default address.
 For those, nothing must be done in order to use them with the Time Circuits Display.

 Notable exceptions are the TMP117 and HTU31D sensors: Their address needs to changed in order to be recognized by the firmware.
 On the Adafruit breakouts, this is done by connecting two solder pads on the back side of the PCB: